hiiamboris/red-wiki/Coding-Style-Guide.md

 All variable and function names should be lowercase by default, unless there is a good reason for using uppercasing such as:

-* name is an acronym
+* name is an acronym e.g. GMT (Greenwich Mean Time)
 * name is OS or non-Red third-party API-related

 ### Macros (Red/System)